The 2020/21 series rules for the 2KCup South Island are listed below.

 NB the Committee decision on vehicle eligibility is final.
 Committee will be referring to the following websites as a guide

-2.1: Cars must be released pre 1996 and must have a purchase price of $2000 or less AND be readily available for $2000 or less, as determined by the committee.
+2.1: Cars must be at least 20 years old and must have a purchase price of $2000 or less AND be readily available for $2000 or less, as determined by the committee.
 No commercial type vehicles or 4×4’s allowed.
+All wheel drive models of cars on the eligible cars list may be eligible as determined by the committee.

-2.1.3: The committee reserve the right to remove the 2K Cup stamp from any cars logbook if, at their sole discretion, the car is modified beyond the 2K Cup SI rules.
+2.1.5: The committee reserve the right to remove the 2K Cup SI stamp from any cars logbook if, at their sole discretion, the car is modified beyond the 2K Cup SI rules.

 2.2: Cars without approved roll cages or roll bars must have a current Registration & WOF.
 Cars with roll cages/roll bars are not required to have Registration or WOF, but must still be to WOF standard.
 Roll cages and Roll bars are not mandatory but are strongly recommended.

-2.3: Tyre Eligibility: All cars must use DOT-approved street tires (as detailed in 2.3.1 or 2.3.2 below) only and they must always be to a WOF standard with a minimum tread depth of 1.5mm.
+2.3: Tyre Eligibility: All cars must use DOT-approved street tires only and they must always be to a WOF standard.
 Modification of any tyre is strictly prohibited including grooving, buffing or adding any treatment that may enhance the performance in any way.

 2.3.1: Control tyre.
-From the beginning of season 3 (2016/17) all competitors must use the Series control tyre, (or the alternative as per rule 2.3.2) which will be the Dunlop Direzza ZII.
-Any competitor who requires a tyre size that can not be supplied in the series control tyre may apply to the committee for a dispensation to use a minimum 190 treadwear tyre by stating the size, brand, model and treadwear tyre they wish to apply to use.
+All competitors must use the Series control tyre, (or the alternative as per rule 2.3.2) which will be determined by the committee from season to season.
+Any competitor who requires a tyre size that can not be supplied in the series control tyre may apply to the committee for a dispensation to use an alternative tyre.

 2.3.2 Alternatively; competitors may compete in the ‘Spirit Cup’ by using a DOT approved street tyre with a minimum treadwear rating of 300, no exceptions.